 Distance: 4.9 miles Location: Coniston Village car park Coordinates: N 54.36892, W 3.07347

 Travelling:From the village car park, turn left and continue on the B5285 which shortly meets the A593 in the village centre.
-Turn left, over the river and past the garage, then immediately take Lake Road on the left which leads approx 0.5 miles down to a dead end at the lake.
+Turn left, over the river and past a petrol station & shop, then immediately take Lake Road on the left which leads 0.5 miles down to a dead end at the lake.
 The car park is just before the lake on the left.

 Distance: 5.6 miles Location: Lake Road car park, Coniston Water Coordinates: N 54.36460, W 3.06779